Projects

 πŸ“… 2020 – 2023

-Automation technology offers numerous advantages to the trucking industry in terms of fuel savings, operational efficiencies and preventing fatal crashes.
-Truck spacing is one of the key parameters of a truck platoon that can be optimized to balance fuel savings and impact to the pavements.
-Rest period defining the duration between the loading applications from two consecutive trucks can impact permanent deformations and fatigue cracking in asphalt pavements.
+Automation technology offers numerous advantages to the trucking industry, including fuel savings, operational efficiencies, and the prevention of fatal crashes.
+Truck spacing is one of the key parameters of a truck platoon that can be optimized to balance fuel savings and pavement impact.
+The rest period, defining the duration between the loading applications from two consecutive trucks, can impact permanent deformations and fatigue cracking in asphalt pavements.

-Main challenge with this new type of loading scenario is the uncertainty of the stress state configurations that may be generated during the loading phase of the platoons.
+The main challenge with this new loading scenario is the uncertainty in the stress state configurations that may be generated during the platoon’s loading phase.